51Degrees/specifications/pipeline-specification/advanced-features/README.md

 Most also provide questionable benefits to justify this complexity.

-Whether these features are implemented or not should be carefully considered and agreed up front.
+Whether these features are implemented or not will need to be carefully considered and agreed up front.